 The only downside: you don't necessarily know where to start, especially with all the technical and artistic aspects of video creation that are essential to a high-quality corporate video.

 But hang on, keep that lightbulb switched on.
-You're about to learn how to create a polished institutional video yourself, without the need for a production company or professional video editing software.
+You're about to learn how to create a polished institutional video with motion design yourself, without the need for a production company or professional video editing software.

 Discover how to create institutional videos in-house simply and quickly by following this guide.